wachaon/wes/docs/README.en.md

 console.log(writeTextFileSync(target, fmt.format(readTextFileSync(target))))
 ```

 ## *@wachaon/edge*

-*Internet Explorer* will complete support with 2022/6/15.
-As a result, it is expected that it will not be possible to operate the application with `require('InternetExplorer.Application')` .
-An alternative would be to operate *Microsoft Edge based on Chromium* via the *web driver* . `@wachaon/edge` simplifies *Edge* autopilot.
+*Internet Explorer* will end support on June 15, 2022.
+Along with that, it is expected that application operation with `require('InternetExplorer.Application')` will also become impossible.
+An alternative would be to work with *Microsoft Edge based on Chromium* via the *web driver* . `@wachaon/edge` simplifies *Edge* autopilot.

 ### install

-First, install the package.
+First install the package.

 ```bat
 wes install @wachaon/edge --unsafe --bare
 ```

 Then download the *web driver* .

 ```bat
 wes edge --download
 ```

-Check the installed version of *Edge* and download the corresponding *web driver* .
+Check the installed *Edge* version and download the corresponding *web driver* .

-### How to use
+### Usage

 It will be easy to use.

 ```javascript
 const edge = require('edge')